 State Senator Cecilia Tkaczyk had a long record of community service before deciding to run for the State Senate.
-As a member of the Duanesburg Central School District Board of Education, she was known as a strong advocate of our public schools, and was, in fact, elected by her colleagues to serve as Vice President of the Board.
+As a member of the Duanesburg Central School District Board of Education, she was known as a strong and vocal advocate for our public schools, and was elected by her colleagues to serve as President of the Board.

 Senator Tkaczyk is the Ranking Member on both the Elections Committee and the Committee on Mental Health and Developmental Disabilities.
-She also serves as a member of the following committees: Agriculture, Environmental Protection, Education and Children and Families.
+She also serves as a member of the following committees: Agriculture, Environmental Conservation, Education, Children and Families and Veterans, Homeland Security and Miliotary Affairs.

 Senator Tkaczyk was born and raised on a dairy farm.
 She is extremely proud of her farming roots, and is currently the only farmer serving in the State Senate.
 She owns and lives on a small sheep farm in the town of Duanesburg, NY, with her husband, Eric and their son, Peter.